Teen’s Mexican Birthday Party Ends In Death With ‘Thousands’ Attending After Public Facebook Invite Goes Viral

 “That doesn’t mean we didn’t want to invite everyone, of course, but here our parties are regional… This is something we weren’t expecting.”

-One communications professor at Mexico’s La Salle Bajio University in Leon, Mexico, said that Monday’s viral Mexican birthday party shows just how the internet “amplifies and makes hyper-transparent people’s personal lives.”
+One communications professor at Mexico’s La Salle Bajio University in León, Mexico, said that Monday’s viral Mexican birthday party shows just how the internet “amplifies and makes hyper-transparent people’s personal lives.”

-The public Mexican birthday party invitation brought out internet “jokesters” who took to social media, posting memes of the “massive crowds” that were headed to Rubi’s quinceanera.
+The public Mexican birthday party invitation brought out internet “jokesters” who took to social media, posting memes of the “massive crowds” that were headed to Rubi’s quinceañera.

-A Mexican celebrity, Gael Garcia Bernal, even made a parody video of Crescencio’s honest mistake.
-Bernal’s lengthy parody video was uploaded to YouTube two days after Crescencio’s video; it now has over 200,000 more views than the original Mexican birthday party invitation.
+A Mexican celebrity, Gael García Bernal, even made a parody video of Crescencio’s honest mistake.
+Bernal’s lengthy parody video was uploaded to YouTube two days after Crescencio’s video, but now has over 200,000 more views than the original Mexican birthday party invitation.

 Some social media users wonder why anyone would even go to a birthday party of someone they don’t know, while other social media users are wondering why Crescencio didn’t use the 23 days between the time of the Facebook invite and the day of the Mexican birthday party to change the event from public to private.